 TCEQ completed a Source Water Susceptibility for all drinking water systems that own their sources.
 This report describes the susceptibility and types of constituents that may come into contact with the drinking water source based on human activities and natural conditions.
 The system(s) from which we purchase our water received the assessment report.
-For more information on source water assessments and protection efforts at our system contact Rosalinda Hernandez, 512.696.0118.
+For more information on source water assessments and protection efforts at our system contact Rosalinda Hernandez, 512-696-0118.
 Este reporte incluye informacion importante sobre el agua para tomar.
-Para asistencia en espanol, favor de llamar a Rosalinda Hernandez a 512.696.0118.
+Para asistencia en español, favor de llamar al teléfono 512.696.0118.